 Human Resources complacency

 I am an Apple fan.
 MacBook Air, Ipad, and an iPhone are all part of my quiver.
 I am super impressed that I am not only able to do almost anything I want with any of these platforms, but I can do it in style.
 Check the river levels before I go fishing?
 There is an app for that.
 Check the tides before I go fishing?
 Yeah, an app.
 Currents in the salt water?
-Phase of the moon?
+The phase of the moon?
 GPS for my favorite fishing spot?
 Check, Check, Check.
 I think this is revolutionary, simply amazing and yes Nasty.
-Only a few years ago, I would have had to check 5 different sources in 5 different medias to get this information and the information would have been 24 hours old.
+Only a few years ago, I would have had to check 5 different sources in 5 different media including a paper newspaper.
+On top of that, this information would have been 24 hours old.
 A few years back, if I wanted to know if the water was going to be too rough for my boat, I would look at a hanging American flag on my way to the boat launch.
 Based on how much this flag was waving in the air, I could figure out how hard the wind was blowing which I then translated to sea conditions.
 Now I can do this in the comfort of a warm bed.
-Simply put, I am as giddy as screaming teenage girl who just ran into Beiber and snapped a couple of pix.
+Simply put, I am as giddy as screaming teenage girl who just ran into Beiber and snapped a couple of selifies.

 Props to Developers